Information for Presenters

 Talks/Performance Presentations

-Each presenter will have a maximum of 15 minutes for both presentation and questions, so do please plan accordingly.
+Reminder on time: Please do time your presentation in advance to make sure it does not exceed 15 mins.
+Running over time can cut into your fellow presenters' opportunity to speak; it may also mean there is no time for q & a.
 The schedule will be posted online in advance so you will know your time slot and how many sessions are scheduled within the hour.
-The moderator for each session will be responsible for keeping presentations on schedule.
+The convener for each session will help you keep presentations on schedule.

 If you will be performing, please contact the organizers to share your particular needs.
 More time and space may be available upon request.

 All presenters assigned to a session should plan to stay through the entire session.
 You are also part of the audience for the others in your time slot!
 Please do invite others to attend the session to see your work and the work of your peers.
 Some sessions may be recorded for later viewing by friends and family who are not able to attend URCAS.
+This will depend on IMS tech availability, as determined by that office.
 If zoom recording is available, recording links will be added to the conference schedule on the main URCAS page.

 Virtual Posters & Talks: NMSU Global and Community College Students Outside Las Cruces; Students with Accommodations